MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_10_AzureADAuthenticationForWindowsAndLinuxVM.md

    NOTE: JoniS is the user we granted access to log in as administrator during Task 1.

-1. Windows Server should confirm the login and open to the normal Server Manager Dashboard.
+1. Windows should confirm the login and open to the normal screen.

 #### Task 6 -- Optional testing to explore the Microsoft Entra ID login